Komal-design-vlsi/VSD-SOC_DESIGN_AND_Planning/README.md

 # VSD-SOC_DESIGN_AND_Planning
 NOTE - THE REPOSITORY IS INCOMPLETE.
+WORK IN PROGRESS.

-WORK IN PROGRESS This repository is an exercise to explore OPENLANE - open-source tool for backend of VLSI design.
+This repository is an exercise to explore OPENLANE - open-source tool for backend of VLSI design.
 It uses an example design present in the OPENLANE tool - Picorv32a to go over the backend flow.
 Create a custom standard cell - Inverter.
 Characterize the inverter and merge it into the example design picorv32a and run the entire backend flow.
 We will go over-
 1. [A Crash course on VLSI Design Flow:.] (## A Crash course on VLSI Design Flow:)